What Is the Best Property Management Software for Landlords?

 Domily

 Domily is a new generation property management app designed specifically for small landlords.
-It combines simplicity, transparency, and compliance with local laws.
-It allows you to manage tenants, create contracts, handle applications, and issue digital warnings — all from one dashboard.
+It combines simplicity, transparency, and compliance with local regulations.
+It allows you to manage tenants, create contracts, handle applications, and issue digital notices, all from one dashboard.

 Domily's model is fair: landlords pay only once per listing, while tenants use a credit-based system for applications.
 There are no recurring fees or hidden costs, making it ideal for individual owners or those with a small portfolio.